College Factual by our College Data Analytics Team

 Contact Details

-During the most recent year for which we have data, students from 32 majors graduated from Dominican University of California.
-Of these students, 1,272 received undergraduate degrees and 1,272 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 16 majors graduated from Dominican University of California.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Dominican University of California along with which ones have the highest average starting salaries.